rjmags1/algorithms-practice/leetcode/61_rotate_list.md

 ```

 ## Notes
 - Pretty straightforward.
 We have to spend a pass on finding the length of the LL because `k` is allowed to be greater than the length according to problem constraints.
+Otherwise could use feeler point `k` steps ahead of another pointer to solve this in one pass.